 - A deprivation of liberty challenge with property and affairs aspects and a contested attorneyship

-Leon is recommended in this area by Chambers High Net Worth which praises his “cogent advice” and “practical opinions on trust law”.
-He is one of the co-authors of Tolley’s Inheritance Tax Planning and is currently working on a new edition of Parker’s Will Precedents.
+Leon is recommended in this area by Chambers UK and Chambers HNW.
+He is praised for his “cogent advice” and “practical opinions on trust law” (Chambers HNW 2016).
+He is one of the co-authors of Tolley’s Inheritance Tax Planning and a co-author of Parker’s Will Precedents.

 Leon regularly speaks on private client subjects around the country and has been described as an “excellent” and “engaging” speaker.

 In addition to capital taxes and succession-planning work, Leon is often instructed in applications to correct settlor and trustee mistakes through rectification and the setting aside of settlements in their entirety.